How To Reduce Stomach Bloating and Discomfort

 Avoid Swallowing Excess Amounts of Air

-Sipping on cold sparkling beverages is enjoyable, even the unsweetened sugar-free ones.
+Sipping on cold sparkling beverages, even the unsweetened sugar-free ones, is enjoyable.
 But they still come with an uncomfortable side effect.
 Swallowing all of those bubbles can cause belly bloat by adding air to the GI tract.
-Try replacing some of your sparkling water for regular flat, and see if you have some improvement.
+Try replacing some of your sparkling water for a regular flat, and see if you have some improvement.

 Support Regular Bathroom Habits

 Constipation or infrequent bowel movements affects a lot of people around the world and is a big cause of bloating.
-Because the nondigestible parts of food are in your colon for a long period of time, the more they are able to ferment.
+The longer the nondigestible parts of food are in your colon, the more they are able to ferment.